CoderXam/PhysicsSimulator/README.md

 1. If you want to add or remove any .cpp files, open [CMakeLists.txt](CMakeLists.txt) and change the source files listed in the [`add_executable`](CMakeLists.txt#L10) call in CMakeLists.txt to match the source files your project requires.
 1. To generate the build system:
     ```
-    cmake -S <source-directory> -B <build-directory> -G <generator-name>
+    cmake -S . -B build -G <generator-name>
     ```
     If no generator is specified cmake will choose a default.
-If you are on windows this will likely be a visual studio solution generator which I personally tend to avoid.
-For the build directory I recommend creating a directory called "build" in the main project directory.
+If you are on windows this will likely be a visual studio solution generator which I personally tend to avoid as you might have to change a few settings.

 1. Once the files have been generated you can then run Make or use the command
     ```
-    cmake --build <build-directory>
+    cmake --build build
     ```

     For help using cmake run